 Both kids also made another layered flap book all about their favourite things.
 This time they were allowed to choose 6 things each of their own deciding.

 And here are a few of Yusef’s favourite things:

 Then both kids wrote a list of their favourite books, but to be honest, we all agreed that the list template really was much too small, both Yusef and Samira wanted to list a lot more books, but they had to narrow it down to 4 each.

 These are a list of Samira’s favourite books, followed by a list of Yusef’s favourite books:

 Both kids also made a timeline which included the birth of siblings and favourite memories:

 Finally both of them made a report describing themselves:

-We also made a mini family photo album and a set of name and address cards for friends and relatives which I haven’t pictured here for obvious reasons.
+We also made a mini family photo album and a set of name and address cards for friends and relatives which I haven’t pictured here.

 We all had great fun making these lapbooks and we are looking forward to looking back on them in the future, insha’Allah to see how the kids have changed.